best in class

 Active ingredients: Colloidal oatmeal, niacinamide, sodium hyaluronate | Consistency: Cream | Price: 1.7 ounces (Approx. $24 per ounce)

 Thanks to how finicky acne-prone skin can be, finding a moisturizer that will heal it instead of contribute to the problem can be tough.
 And if you’re using strong acne-preventing topicals, you’ll need a strong moisturizer to match.
 Ferzli says that this night cream is actually paraben free and noncomedogenic, “meaning it’s safe for sensitive skin and acne-prone skin.”
-And it’s water-based, which, as we’ve mentioned before, is the best option for those struggling with acne.
+And it’s water-based, which, as I’ve mentioned before, is the best option for those struggling with acne.
 “It’s thick without being occlusive, hydrating, and feels almost whipped and fluffy when going on,” Ferzli says.

 Best night cream for extremely dry skin